AtanasovCode/cardboard/README.md

 - 3 different card types
 - Many different suit colors
 - Ability to enable or disable card borders (if you want your cards to stand out more)
-- Ability to make card bords be the same color as their suits
+- Ability to make card borders be the same color as their suits
 - Different border colors
 - Cool border glow effects!
 - Ultra responsive design that can work on any screen size